Entry requirements and Visa information

 The University will then issue you with your CAS which contains a unique number that you’ll need to input on your visa application.

-Please note – you are unable to work in the UK or apply for the graduate route, due to the University being a new sponsor.
+Please note that you are not permitted to work in the UK and you will not be eligible to apply for the Graduate Route.
+This is because Birmingham Newman University is currently a new Student visa sponsor.

 Enrolment